What are my rights?

 "In her will, our mom asked us to scatter her remains over a local pond.
 We wanted to bury her ashes beside our dad.
 But mom had set out a preference in her will, and it wasn’t unreasonable or impracticable.
 So that preference had to be honoured.
 After the funeral service, we gathered to scatter mom's ashes over the pond, as she’d wanted."

-– Mavis, Kelowna
+– Mavis, Kelowna, BC

-But their preference, expressed in the will, for burial or cremation is legally binding — except if following it would be unreasonable, impracticable, or cause hardship.
+But their preference, if expressed in a will, for burial or cremation is legally binding — except if following it would be unreasonable, impracticable, or cause hardship.
 The same applies if the preference is noted in a contract for cemetery or funeral services.
 But if the preference is expressed in any other way — such as through a letter or by telling a loved one — it’s not legally binding.

 Even if a preference isn’t legally binding, arrangements should respect the deceased’s wishes when possible.